Voces y Caras: Latinx Communities of North Florida [

 Voces y Caras does not exist in isolation, but rather forms part of a growing body of projects

-focused on capturing the experiences of Hispanic populations in the U.S. Discussed
+focused on capturing the experiences of Latinx populations in the U.S. Discussed elsewhere

-elsewhere in this special issue, Humanizing Deportation is a project based at the
+in this special issue, Humanizing Deportation is a project based at the University

-The Bracero History Archive, a project of the Roy Rosenzweig Center for History and
+Humanizing Deportation n.d.].
+The Bracero History Archive, a project of the Roy Rosenzweig Center for History

-New Media and several partner institutions, gathers interviews with individuals whose
+and New Media and several partner institutions, gathers interviews with individuals

-families were impacted by the Bracero migrant worker program that ran from 1942 to
+whose families were impacted by the Bracero migrant worker program that ran from 1942

 Voces y Caras likewise forms part of a growing movement toward conducting scholarship that is not